 Owsley Stanley and Bob Thomas created the logo.
 Stanley, known as “The Bear,” was the band’s sound engineer and a prominent figure in the 1960s counterculture scene.
 He wanted the band’s equipment to be marked with a distinctive symbol so it could be easily identified during live performances and tours.
 He thought of the skull with the lightning bolt to visually convey the group’s energy.

 Bob Thomas, an artist and friend of the group, brought Stanley’s idea to life.
 He added artistic elements and defined visual details, making the logo memorable.
-The bright lightning bolt piercing the skull and the circular background enhanced its visual impact and made it recognizable.
+The bright lightning bolt piercing the skull, along with the circular background, enhanced its visual impact and made it recognizable.

 What does the Grateful Dead bear symbolize?